Customizing GEOS

 The C64U's "plain boot" disk image is fine for

-getting started, but the limited capacity of the 1541 will force you to deal with frequent disk swaps.
+getting started, but the limited capacity of the 1541 will force you to change disks frequently.
 The 1581

 takes care of the disk-swapping problem—you can fit the entire original GEOS 2.0 package on a single disk